La Péri (Dukas): Performances

 Dukas had been commissioned to write the music for the Ballets Russes with designs by Léon Bakst, with Natalia Trouhanova as the Peri and Vaslav Nijinsky as Iskender.
 However, because Serge Diaghilev did not feel that Trouhanova was enough of a skilled dancer to be a partner to Nijinsky, the production was cancelled.

 Trouhanova eventually commissioned Ivan Clustine to choreograph the music, and the work was premiered at the Théâtre du Châtelet in Paris, on April 22, 1912, with Trouhanova in the title role, Alfred Bekefi as Iskender, designs by René Piot.
-The Concerts Lamoureux were conducted by the composer, and the other ballets on the programme (also all conducted by their composer) were Istar, La Tragédie de Salomé, and Adélaïde ou le langage des fleurs.
+The Concerts Lamoureux were conducted by the composer, and the other ballets on the programme (also all conducted by their composer) were Vincent d'Indy's Istar, Florent Schmitt's La Tragédie de Salomé, and Maurice Ravel's Adélaïde ou le langage des fleurs.

 The ballet entered the Paris Opera's repertoire in 1921, with Anna Pavlova and Hubert Stowitts dancing as the Peri and Iskender and designs by René Piot, and Philippe Gaubert conducting.

 The ballet was performed in 1931 by the Ballet Rambert at the Mercury Theatre, Notting Hill Gate in London, to choreography by Frederick Ashton and costume design by William Chappell.
 Ashton himself danced the role of Iskender, with ballerina Alicia Markova as the Peri.
 This production was short-lived, lasting only until 1932, but the same company performed the ballet again in 1938 to choreography by Frank Staff, and Ashton in 1956 designed a new version for The Royal Ballet.
 In this latter version, the two roles were played by Margot Fonteyn and Michael Somes with scenic design by Ivon Hitchens and costume design by André Lavasseur.
 In Britain it has also been performed at the Lyric Theatre Hammersmith and the Palace Theatre, Manchester.

 Vladimir Malakhov staged a production of the ballet for the Staatsballett Berlin in 2010.
 In 2012 Ivan Putrov used the score to choreograph his first major creation for the stage, at Sadler's Wells Theatre, entitled Ithaca.

 Though not common, excerpts from the ballet are still sometimes performed in student competitions.